bcgov/entity/rfcs/rfc-team-notifications.md

 In the author's experience, MS Teams generates a lot notifications, by virtue of the many teams and chat groups subscribed to.

+A consideration is that MS Teams messages are purged after a while according to retention policies.
+Hence, distribution of information that is meant for future reference should be done by email (where messages can be filed into folders permanently) or other methods.

 ### Zenhub

 This software is a "layer" on top of GitHub Issues and provide workspaces, sprint flows, pipelines, and various reports.